Sam Pepper: Return to livestreaming (2022–present)

-After the Save the Kids drama Sam returned to livestreaming on Kick, livestreaming his travels across various countries such as Thailand and Indonesia.
-Reconnecting with his streaming friend Ice Poseidon, the pair did a string of travel themed streams together across India, Thailand, South Korea and Australia.
+After the Save the Kids crypto scandal, Pepper began livestreaming his travels across various countries - such as Thailand and Indonesia - on Kick.
+He also collaborated with former streaming partner, Ice Poseidon, on a series of travel-themed streams across India, Thailand, South Korea and Australia.

 Arrest and release

-On 21 September 2023, during a stream in Queensland, Australia Pepper and frequent stream collaborator Ice Poseidon invited an escort for $500 to enter his hotel room, with the intent of streaming the escort interacting with another local streamer as part of a prank.
-They agreed on an extra fee to record the interaction and the camera livestreaming was pointed out to the escort immediately as she entered the room.
-Ed Craven, founder and owner of the streaming platform Kick, was active in the stream chat whilst this was unfolding, sending laughing emotes.
-After being made aware of the whole situation via text message from a friend, the woman attempted to leave the hotel room before being temporarily blocked by the third streamer who chased after her.
+On 21 September 2023, as part of a prank during a stream in Queensland, Australia, Pepper and Ice Poseidon paid an escort $500 to enter their hotel room with the intent of streaming the escort's interactions with another Australian streamer.
+Pepper and Ice Poseidon agreed to pay an extra fee for recording the interaction, where the camera was shown to the escort immediately upon entering the room.
+Ed Craven, founder and owner of the streaming platform Kick, was active in the stream chat whilst the events unfolded, sending laughing emotes.
+During the stream, the escort was contacted by a friend via text message, alerting her to the situation; the woman subsequently attempted to leave the hotel room but was temporarily blocked by the Australian streamer chasing after her.

-Later, Pepper and Ice Poseidon exited the hotel where police officers apprehended the pair, placing them under temporary arrest for sexual assault.
-They were later released without charges.
+Later, when Pepper and Ice Poseidon exited the hotel, police officers apprehended the pair and placed them under arrest for sexual assault.
+They were later released without charge.

 2025 India fireworks injury

-On 20 October 2025, Pepper was in India and partook in the Diwali celebrations there.
-He lit a small Roman candle-style fireworks towards the direction of another group and celebrated by "raising a fist in the air" when a bystander was hit in her eye with the fireworks.
-While Pepper claimed that the injured girl was a teen, some local news media reported her age as eight years old.
-Pepper also claimed she received a cut above her eye and was given stitches at a hospital and later sent home.
-It was reported that he paid for the costs.
-Pepper was banned from both Kick and Pump.fun streaming platforms thereafter.
+On 20 October 2025, in Delhi, India, Pepper partook in Diwali celebrations; he lit and aimed a small Roman candle-style firework toward another group of people.
+When a 12-year-old girl was hit in the eye by one of these fireworks, Pepper "celebrated" by raising his fist in the air.
+He left the country the following day, and initially claiming the injured girl had only received 'a cut above her eyebrow,' stating her vision was "fine."
+He was subsequently banned from both Kick and another streaming platform, Pump.fun.
+Local news media later reported the girl's injury was more serious than 'just a cut,' sparking public backlash to which Pepper responded in December 2025, admitting the girl had suffered corneal damage and vision loss in one eye.
+Kick lifted its "permanent ban" on Pepper in February 2026.